Rorororopu/PlumeCNN/README.md

 ## How it works

-Below explains what are roles of each `*.py` file and how they interact.
+Below explains what are roles of each file and how they interact.
 To see more detail, feel free to look through the codes file and play around with them.
 There are comments in the code and I'll make my best to make them easy to understand.

-1. `main.py`
+1. `main.py` and `main.ipynb`

-    Only this file will interact with you.
+    Only these two files will interact with you.

     The rest of the files are only storing functions to call at this file.

-    - `main.ipynb` is an example of directly using the code to classify.
-This is proven to be working.

 2. `get_directory_file`